Glint

 Per-project configuration

 To work with Glint, each sub-project needs to include the Glint environment imports it uses.
-(See Ember: Installation and GlimmerX: Installation for details.)
+(See Ember: Installation for details.)
 For example, a project using ember-template-imports should have this import visible somewhere:

 import '@glint/environment-ember-template-imports';